Hoffdl/Mini_enterprise_banking/README.md

 * Create a Django project: django-admin startproject project_name
 * Create a Django App: python manage.py startapp app_name
 * Create a superuser(admin): python manage.py createsuperuser
-* Create a server: python manage.py run server
+* Create a server: python manage.py runserver

 ## WHO THE APP IS INTENDED FOR
 * Anyone with basic knowledge in python looking for building simple app